-- (b) Bid Evaluation Committees this is an AD HOC committee to comprise of at least the following standing members: - (i) Divisional head SCM (chairperson) - (ii) Supply Chain Administrator- Acquisition (secretariat) - (iii) Official from legal Department - (iv) Official(s)/specialists from the procuring department.

-(v) Any co-opted external specialist with the approval of the Accounting Officer.
+- (b) Bid Evaluation Committees this is an AD HOC committee to comprise of at least the following members: - (i) Supply Chain Administrator: Acquisition (Chairperson) - (ii) Official from legal Department - (iii) Official(s)/specialists from the procuring department. - (iv) Any co-opted external specialist with the approval of the Accounting Officer.
 The specialized only plays an observer status and has no voting rights in the bid evaluation.